codyaverett/memento/personal/books/Make It Stick.md

 - We are poor judges of when we are learning well and when we're not.
 - Rereading text is one of the least productive learning methods
 - Periodic practice arrests forgetting, strengthens retrieval routes, and is essential for hanging onto the knowledge you want to gain.
+- All new learning requires a foundation of prior knowledge.
+- Elaboration is the process of giving new material meaning by expressing it in your own words and connecting it with what you already know.